Viral Pic! Ranbir Kapoor Shoots As The Imprisoned Sanjay Dutt On The Sets Of Sanju & We're Intrigued

 Rocky Look For Sanju

-Seen here is ace hairstylist Aalim Hakim recreating the Rocky look for Ranbir Kapoor and we gotta say Ranbir looks amazingly good!
+Seen here is ace hairstylist Aalim Hakim, recreating the Rocky look for Ranbir Kapoor and we gotta say Ranbir looks amazingly good!

 Could It Be More Perfect?